Gypsy Hill killings: Michelle Mitchell

 Mitchell, 19, was last seen alive in Reno, Nevada, on February 24, 1976, when her Volkswagen Beetle broke down at the intersection of 9th Street and Evans Avenue.
 Witnesses reported seeing someone help push her vehicle into the parking lot across from the UNR agricultural building on Evans Street.

 Her body was discovered that evening in a garage on East 9th Street with her hands bound and her throat slashed.
 Three years later, Cathy Woods, a psychiatric patient at the Louisiana State University Medical Center, confessed to having murdered a woman named Michelle.
 Woods was charged and convicted of murdering Michelle Mitchell.
 She was released from prison in 2015, 35 years later, at the age of 68 after DNA evidence cleared her.
 Cathy Woods is the longest-ever wrongfully imprisoned woman in US history.
+This DNA evidence would incriminate Rodney Halbower who was connected to two of the Gypsy Hill killings also being Michelle's killer thus showing her murder was connected to these batch of murders when previously it was only suspected to be.

 Idell M. Friedman

 Friedman, 21, an employee of an import firm, was found assaulted and stabbed to death with an 8-inch-knife in her apartment at 116 Fairmount Street in San Francisco.
 She was murdered on March 17, 1976, only two days after Gypsy Hill victim Carol Lee Booth was reported missing.

 Friedman's nude body was lying on the kitchen floor of her ransacked apartment.
 She was found by a co-worker who became concerned when Friedman did not show up for work.